Candelaria Department

 Candelaria is a department of the province of Misiones (Argentina).

 It contains the cities, towns, and villages of Bonpland, Candelaria, Cerro Corá, Loreto, Mártires, Profundidad, and Santa Ana.
 It borders the departments of San Ignacio to the east and northeast, Oberá to the far east, Leandro N. Alem to the south and southeast, Capital to the west and southwest, and the Republic of Paraguay to the north, separated by the Paraná River.

-The department has an area of 920 km², equivalent to 3.07% of the total province.
+The department has an area of 920 km^{2}, equivalent to 3.07% of the total province.
 Its population is 35,618 inhabitants, according to the 2001 census (INDEC).

 History

 Background

 King Carlos III of Spain signed on April 2, 1767, in the Royal Palace of El Pardo, the order known as the "Royal Decree," by which the expulsion of the Jesuits from all the domains of the Crown of Spain was dictated.

 In compliance with the Royal Order in 1768, Francisco de Paula Bucarelli y Ursúa, who was the governor of the Río de la Plata, would organize a military expedition to expel the Jesuits from the Guarani missions.
 On June 16 of the same year, they reached the abandoned fortress of San Antonio del Salto Chico on the eastern bank of the Uruguay River, which had been built on October 6, 1757, but abandoned in 1763, restoring it to serve as a base of operations, as a supply depot, and as a detention center for Jesuit priests.
 On August 5, 1768, the imprisoned priests in the fortress were sent to Buenos Aires to later be deported to Spain.